API v1 → v2 Migration Guide

 In the Authorization header you’ll need to add an API key.
 Learn more about ReadMe API keys here.

-When you run this cURL command you will see a bunch of JSON that includes most of the details of your project.
+When you run this cURL command, you will see JSON with details about your project.
 If that’s the case, you’ve successfully made your first API v2 request.
 If not, contact support and we’ll help you figure it out!

-Most parts of this cURL command can be reused for your other API requests.
-Here are the most important points:
+Most aspects of this cURL command can be reused for your other API requests; here are the most important points:

-• https://api.readme.com/v2/ will be the start of every API call.
-You can put it into a constant and reuse it for all your API requests.
+• https://api.readme.com/v2/ is the hostname for every API call.
+You can place it into a constant for reuse across all of your API requests.

 • The Authorization header will always be how you provide your API key.
 The value must include the string Bearer, then a space, then your API key.

-• The GET HTTP method return data, but will never change data.
+• The GET HTTP method returns data, but will never change data.

-• The POST HTTP method requests generally create data (such as guides or custom pages), but is also used for more complex requests like search.
+• The POST HTTP method requests generally create data (such as guides or custom pages), but are also used for more complex requests like search.

 • The PATCH HTTP method is used for editing data that already exists.